Courses

 • STAT 101(F, S) LEC Elementary Statistics and Data Analysis

 It is impossible to be an informed citizen in today's world without an understanding of data.
-Whether it is opinion polls, unemployment rates, salary differences between men and women, the efficacy of vaccines, etc, we need to be able to interpret and gain information from statistics.
+Whether it is opinion polls, unemployment rates, salary disparities, the efficacy of vaccines, etc., we need to be able to interpret and gain information from statistics.
 This course will introduce the common methods used to analyze and present data with an emphasis on interpretation and informed decision making. [ more ]

 STAT 161(F, S) LEC Introductory Statistics for Social Science